TheDaleks/ContentDK/Markdowns/2020-01-16-cryptotribalism.md

 # Finding Reality

 How do we solve the problem of cryptotribalism?
 We do not.
 Instead, let us think more carefully about what we are investing in when we buy these coins.
 In the past, altcoins were created and attracted interest.
-Unfortunately, few understood the problem<sup class="footnote-ref">[[4]](#fn4)</sup>.
-Now we are living with the consequences.
+Unfortunately, few understood the problem.[^4] Now we are living with the consequences.
 One of those consequences is tribalism.
 If people had not wanted tribalism, they should not have created and invested in altcoins.
 Now they are in a zero-sum contest with the other coins that they did not know about when they invested.

 Someone who knows why money is useful will ask, "which tribe do I want to join?" when they think about buying a new money.
 Someone who does not can be manipulated into joining a tribe without knowing that this is what they're doing.
 As a result, they can end up joining a tribe that abuses them.
 Many tribes in the crypto space are abusive.
 They cannot become world money and the only way they can survive is by tricking investors into believing that success is something other than becoming world money.
 The only way to become wealthy off of abusive coins is to get in early and leave early without tipping the other investors off.